flux-framework/rfc/spec_15.rst

 receipt of this signal, the IMP SHOULD deliver SIGKILL to all processes in the job's container, including the job shell.

-The IMP shall get the basename of the current cgroup directory at startup.
+The IMP SHALL get the basename of the current cgroup directory at startup.
-If the directory begins with "imp-shell", then the IMP SHALL deliver SIGKILL to all PIDs listed in cgroup.procs.
+If the directory begins with ``imp-shell``, then the IMP SHALL deliver SIGKILL to all PIDs listed in ``cgroup.procs``.
 Otherwise, the IMP SHALL deliver SIGKILL only to its direct child and optionally MAY include descendants.

 IMP configuration
 =================